Interested in renting an apartment in Hong Kong?

 - Who will be responsible for repairs

-- Who will be responsible for management fees and also utilities
+- Who will be responsible for paying management fees and utilities

-- Tenancy agreement break clause (a break clause is handy if you think you might lose your job and need to leave Hong Kong suddenly)
+- The tenancy agreement break clause (a break clause is handy if you think you might lose your job and need to leave Hong Kong suddenly)

 - Upfront payments due upon signing a tenancy agreement (likely includes a deposit and advanced rent)